Adacna minima: Taxonomy

-The species was first described from the Northern Caspian Sea and the Aral Sea by a Russian zoologist Alexey Alexandrovich Ostroumov in 1907.
-The type specimens have not been traced.
+The species was first described from the Northern Caspian Sea and the Aral Sea by Russian zoologist Alexey Alexandrovich Ostroumov in 1907.
+The type specimens of A. minima have not been traced.

-Zhadin (1952) did not list A. minima as a distinct species, but used its name for a variety of Adacna vitrea (A. vitrea var. minima) and indicated that it lives along the northern shore of the Caspian Sea and in the Aral Sea.
-Later authors have treated A. vitrea and A. minima as distinct species both of which inhabit the Caspian Sea and were previously present in the Aral Sea.
-The Northern Caspian form of A. vitrea from desalinated areas near the Volga and the Ural rivers is now known under the name A. vitrea glabra.
+In a 1952 monograph Molluscs of Fresh and Brackish Waters of the USSR Vladimir Ivanovich Zhadin did not list A. minima as a distinct species, but used its name for a variety of Adacna vitrea (A. vitrea var. minima) and indicated that it lives along the northern shore of the Caspian Sea and in the Aral Sea.
+The names A. minima and A. vitrea var. minima used by some researchers apparently not only referred to A. minima as described by Ostroumov, but also to a distinct Northern Caspian form of A. vitrea.
+Publications by Boris Mikhailovich Logvinenko and Yaroslav Igorevich Starobogatov in the Atlas of the Invertebrates of the Caspian Sea (1969) and the Atlas of the Invertebrates of the Aral Sea (1974) have established that A. minima and A. vitrea are distinct species, both of which inhabit the Caspian Sea and were formerly present in the Aral Sea.
+The Northern Caspian form of A. vitrea has been treated as the subspecies A. vitrea glabra.

-Logvinenko and Starobogatov (1967) described the Caspian population of A. minima as the subspecies A. minima ostroumovi, with the holotype being collected near the Ogurchinskiy Island.
-Later, Starobogatov (1974) recognized two subspecies of A. minima in the Aral Sea: A. minima minima and the newly described A. minima sidorovi.
-The former occurred at depths of over 10–12 m, while the latter lived in the coastal zone at depths of up to 10 m and differs by more visible ribs (the lectotype was found on the western coast of the Aral Sea near the Kara-Kibir well).
-Andreeva and Andreev (2003) regarded A. minima sidorovi as a distinct species (as Hypanis sidorovi) and believed that it could be distinguished from A. minima and A. vitrea by the shape of the ligament.
+In 1967 Logvinenko and Starobogatov described the Caspian population of A. minima as the subspecies A. minima ostroumovi (originally as Hypanis minima ostroumovi), with the holotype being collected near Ogurchinskiy Island.
+Later, Starobogatov (1974) recognized two subspecies of A. minima in the Aral Sea: A. minima minima and the newly described A. minima sidorovi (as Hypanis minima sidorovi).
+The former lived at depths of over 10–12 m, while the latter inhabited the coastal zone at depths of up to 10 m and was distinguished by more visible ribs.
+The lectotype of H. minima sidorovi was found on the western coast of the Aral Sea near the Kara-Kibir well.
+In a 2003 book on bivalves of the shrinking Aral Sea by S. I. Andreeva and N. I. Andreev the subspecies A. minima sidorovi was regarded as a distinct species (as Hypanis sidorovi) and was distinguished from A. minima and A. vitrea by the shape of the ligament.
 The type specimens of A. minima ostroumovi and A. minima sidorovi are kept in the Zoological Institute of the Russian Academy of Sciences.
-Wesselingh et al. (2019) questioned the validity of these subspecies and synonymized them with A. minima, while Vinarski et al. (2024) listed them as valid.
-Molecular studies of these taxa would be difficult as the species is likely extinct in the Aral Sea.
+F. P. Wesselingh and co-authors (2019) questioned the validity of these subspecies and treated them as junior synonyms of A. minima.
+J. J. ter Poorten (2024) similarly synonymized these taxa with A. minima, while M. V. Vinarski and co-authors (2024) listed them as valid.
+Confirmation of the taxonomic status of these subspecies by molecular studies would be difficult due to the likely extinction of the species in the Aral Sea.